The Pound-Drever-Hall Method for Superconducting-Qubit Readout

 In contrast, all these sensitivities are removed with PDH readout, in which the sideband is used as a phase reference.
-The measured differential phases between the carrier and the lower sideband, for sideband detunings between $5$~MHz and $30$~MHz, are shown in \fref{fig:PhaseStabilityReadout}(c).
-(See Appendix S2 in the Supplementary Information details of the phase convention and extraction procedure.)
+The measured differential phases between the carrier and the lower sideband, for sideband detunings between $5$~MHz and $30$~MHz, are shown in \fref{fig:PhaseStabilityReadout}(c-f) (see Sec.
+S2 in the Supplemental Material~\cite{SupplementalMaterial} for details of the phase convention and extraction procedure).
 Despite the ~$400^\circ$ absolute drift in $\phi_{0}$, the differential phase remains stable with RMS fluctuations of only ~$0.73^\circ$, averaged over modulation frequencies.
 The measured phase stability is independent of sideband detuning even though cryogenic coax typically displays non-negligible dispersion over comparable frequency ranges.
 This enables the use of large detunings (> $20$ MHz), which are expected to be optimal for qubit readout since they allow for large heterodyne gain without added MIST (see \fref{fig:QNDness}) and short detection windows.

 In addition to the long-term phase stability measurements above, we demonstrate the single-shot phase stability of PDH and show that a usable signal can be recovered even in the presence of carrier-phase errors comparable to $2 \pi$.
+In this work, we use a reconstructed PDH signal obtained from simultaneous heterodyne detection of the carrier and the sidebands using a parametric amplifier \cite{yurke1989JPA, siddiqi2004JPA, mutus2013JPA} (see Sec.
+S8C in the Supplemental Material~\cite{SupplementalMaterial} for a comparison to conventional heterodyne and Sec.
+S2E for discussion of the reconstruction process and a comparison to direct generation of the PDH signal).
 Measurements are performed with the qubit prepared in both $\ket{g}$ and $\ket{e}$ states and the carrier tuned such that the heterodyne IQ readout separation lies primarily in phase \cite{quantumengineersguide, practicalGuide_gao2021}.
-Carrier-phase errors are deliberately induced by unlocking the microwave generators, and the heterodyne measurements corresponding to the two qubit states, shown in \fref{fig:heterodyne_pdh_sigma}(a-i) are essentially indistinguishable.
-In contrast, PDH readout, shown in \fref{fig:heterodyne_pdh_sigma}(a-ii), preserves separability between the qubit states due to \emph{carrier-sideband} phase coherence.
+Carrier-phase errors are deliberately induced by unlocking the microwave generators, and the heterodyne measurements corresponding to the two qubit states, shown in \fref{fig:heterodyne_pdh_sigma}(a) are essentially indistinguishable.
+In contrast, PDH readout, shown in \fref{fig:heterodyne_pdh_sigma}(b), preserves separability between the qubit states due to \emph{carrier-sideband} phase coherence.